Mathsteacher7/Mathobssesion/README.md

 ##### Example:
 ![My First Board (1)](https://user-images.githubusercontent.com/49660544/64786319-178ce180-d566-11e9-8a59-ba9819142eb2.jpg)

-* **Database Relationships** - We drew the Database relationships, as shown below.
+* **Database Relationships** - Database relationships, as shown below.
 The MVP consisted of User, Exercise and Subject.
 Comments and Sub-subjects were extra features should time allowed.

 ![My First Board](https://user-images.githubusercontent.com/49660544/64784841-f2e33a80-d562-11e9-9ff7-2f2c7f46bb56.jpg)

-* **Project set-up** - Together we created a repository on GitHub, ensured both computers were Git ready, and we also created a development branch.
+* **Project set-up** - Created a repository on GitHub, ensured both computers were Git ready, and we also created a development branch.
 We also installed the different packages necessary to start the project - e.g. Django, PIPENV and more.

 #### Execution

-Backend
+### Backend

-Frontend
+### Frontend

-Testing
+### Testing

-Future

-Learnings to the next project
+## The logic  and coding process

+## Wins and Blockers

+### Wins

+### Blockers

-Future funtionality
+## Future Content
+* Add Comments and Sub-subjects relationship to the database
+*

+## What we learnt